GreengagePlum/tries/README.md

 make cleandoc
 ```

 This is a command that groups together all that came before.
-It removes all the compilation, documentation and archive files and directories.
+It removes all the compilation, documentation and archive files as well as all directories.

 ```sh
 make cleanall
 ```

+### How to switch between debug and release builds?

+To build the debug version (`-g` compiler option for debugger and assertions enabled), all you have to do is add `DEBUG=1` after `make` in any of the above described build targets
+just like `make DEBUG=1 all` for example.
+But be careful to run `make cleanall` before changing between debug and release
+builds to remove and force rebuild of all files.
+If you omit the `DEBUG=...` flag after `make` or use `DEBUG=0`, the
+release build will be built (compiler optimizations enabled, assertions disabled), which is geared to run fast for
+production.

 ### Development environment